elecnix/Local-File-Organizer/README.md

 * Now powered by Ollama for local AI processing!
 * Dry Run Mode: check sorting results before committing changes
 * Silent Mode: save all logs to a txt file for quieter operation
-* Added file support:  `.md`, .`excel`, `.ppt`, and `.csv`
+* Added file support:  `.md`, `.xlsx`, `.pptx`, and `.csv`
 * Three sorting options: by content (Mode 1), by date (Mode 2), and by type (Mode 3).
 * Improved CLI interaction experience
 * Added real-time progress bar for file analysis

 Please update the project by deleting the original project folder and reinstalling the requirements.
-Refer to the installation guide from Step 4.
+Refer to the Installation section for detailed steps.

 ## Roadmap 📅